cjrobbertse-ob/readme-poc/docs/AIS/cbpii-card-based-payment-instrument-issuers/getting-started-1/wireframes.md

 <br />

 <br />

-5

-Authentication

-1

-6

-Authentication ASPSPs could display a message to prompt PSUs to authenticate to continue with setting up Funds Check.

 7

-ASPSP Consent Prior to receiving the first request from each CBPII, ASPSPs must obtain explicit consent from the PSU to provide confirmation of funds to CBPII requests.
+ Prior to receiving the first request from each CBPII, ASPSPs must obtain explicit consent from the PSU to provide confirmation of funds to CBPII requests.
 ASPSPs must be able to introduce an additional screen to display Information associated with the Confirmation of Funds consent.
 ASPSPs must display to PSUs all the information related to the CoF consent.
 This information includes the following:

 CBPII requesting CoF to the PSU account.
 PSU payment Account Name.